The Social Media Club is funded by the Facebook Journalism Project

 - Saving time reporting analytics from Insights

-Role of the Director of the Local Media Resource Center:
+Role of the Director of the Local News Resource Center:

-Emilie Lutostanski is the director of LMA’s Local Media Resource Center, a partnership with Facebook, Instagram and CrowdTangle.
+Emilie Lutostanski is the director of LMA’s Local News Resource Center, a partnership with Facebook, Instagram and CrowdTangle.

 Emilie has helped nonprofits, businesses and newsrooms heighten audience engagement and build trust with readers through social media for more than ten years.
 She has experience working in radio and newspaper newsrooms including as a producer, reporter, editor, community manager, managing editor, and most recently digital product manager for Community Impact Newspaper.